 You may be able to prevent hearing loss by turning down the volume on your music device.
 Be sure to wear hearing protection on your daily commute and always bring earplugs to a concert or sporting event where dB levels can be quite hazardous.
 One-third of permanent hearing loss is preventable with proper hearing loss prevention strategies.

-If you or a loved one is experiencing symptoms of NIHL, seek a hearing test from one of Fidelity Hearing Centers’ qualified hearing health professional.
-We’ll be able to determine your level of hearing loss, provide important tips to protect your hearing, and work with you in finding solutions and treatment that meet your specific needs!
+If you or a loved one is experiencing symptoms of NIHL, seek a hearing test from Fidelity Hearing Center’s Audiologist Dr. DeKriek.
+He’ll be able to determine your level of hearing loss, provide important tips to protect your hearing, and work with you in finding solutions and treatment that meet your specific needs!